 Green Center, 605 S. College Ave.

-The featured work on this performance will be The City, a new piece by American composer Kevin Puts.
-Co-commissioned by Carnegie Hall, the Baltimore Symphony and California’s Cabrillo Festival of New Music, it was selected for ArtsFest’s Art and Origins concert after DePauw Orchestra conductor Orcenith Smith heard the west coast premiere at the Cabrillo Festival and was instantly inspired to secure the first college performance of the piece at DePauw.
-Perfect for ArtsFest, the work centers on the historic development of the City of Baltimore with images by videographer James Bartolomeo.
+The featured work on this University Orchestra performance is The City, a new piece by American composer Kevin Puts.
+Co-commissioned by Carnegie Hall, the Baltimore Symphony and California’s Cabrillo Festival of New Music, it was selected for ArtsFest’s Art and Origins concert after DePauw Orchestra music director Orcenith Smith heard the west coast premiere at the Cabrillo Festival and was instantly inspired to secure the first college performance of the piece at DePauw.
+The work centers on the historic development of the City of Baltimore with images by videographer James Bartolomeo.
 “What makes the work so important and so powerful to experience is that it takes on the tone of the city’s recent civil unrest,” says Smith.
 “As the piece unfolds, the turmoil desperately climaxes into fitful silence, followed by a developing vision of reconciliation.”